Fierce competition abroad affects supply of personal protective equipment

 The province said it is now "working with more than 80 unique vendors."

-By mid-April, the province had already budgeted $400 million for PPE procurement, but earlier this month Finance Minister Scott Fielding said PPE spending could reach one billion dollars — the original amount the province earmarked for its pandemic response.
+By mid-April, the province had already budgeted $400 million for PPE procurement, but earlier this month Finance Minister Scott Fielding said PPE spending could reach $1 billion — the original amount the province earmarked for its pandemic response.